Where to Find the Best Real Estate Investments in Idaho

 Desirable area

-In order for an investment to make sense, you need to buy real estate in an area where people want to live.
+For an investment to make sense, you need to buy real estate in an area where people want to live.
 This predicts property value appreciation as well as demand for rentals.

 The specific area and neighborhood you choose also determines the options you have for renters.
 A college town would provide a consistent influx of students.
-Buying a property in a tourist town might make your property a better candidate for short-term rentals.
+Meanwhile, a property in a tourist town might make your property a better candidate for short-term rentals.

-A growing economy/ job market
+A growing economy and job market

 Buying real estate in a town with diminishing job prospects might be cheap, but that doesn’t mean it’s a good investment.
 While the general real estate market seems to be headed up in value, that doesn’t mean values are increasing everywhere.
 Do your research on the area you plan to invest in to find projections for job and economic growth.